 I need information about...

 Your doctor will give you detailed instructions on how to prepare for this test.

-One the day before your test, you will likely be asked not to eat and to only drink clear liquids.
-Do not eat or drink anything after midnight the night before, although you may take your regularly prescribed oral medications in the morning with a small amount of water.
+On the day before your test, you will likely be asked not to eat and to only drink clear liquids.
+Do not eat or drink anything after midnight the night before, although you may take your regularly prescribed oral medicine in the morning with a small amount of water.

 You will also be told to take a laxative or an over-the-counter enema preparation.
 Follow your healthcare provider's instructions.

 Symptoms you’re having